🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Flag your E-3 eligibility before the offer stage

 Most U.S. environmental firms default to assuming foreign candidates need H-1B sponsorship.
-Clarify that the E-3 has no lottery and no annual cap early in interviews.
+Clarify that the E-3 visa has no lottery and no annual cap early in interviews.
 Employers who would have passed on H-1B sponsorship often proceed once they understand the E-3 timeline and cost.

 Confirm your job title meets specialty occupation criteria